 Starches and sugars are types of calorie-providing carbohydrates in your food and some beverages.
 Starches are larger and more complex than sugars.
 When you eat starches or sugars, your body breaks them down into a simple type of sugar called glucose.
 This goes into your bloodstream and contributes to your blood sugar or blood glucose levels.

 So why do carbs matter?

 - They affect your weight.
 For most people, losing extra pounds is the single most effective thing you can do to lower your risk for diabetes.
-Each pound you lose can cut risk of getting diabetes by 16%!
+Research published in the journal Diabetes Care finds that each pound you lose can cut risk of getting diabetes by 16%!
 Since carbs contribute calories, too many carbs (even healthy carbs) in your diet can lead to weight gain.
 Reducing your carb intake (without increasing your fat and protein intake) helps you cut calories and lose weight.

 - They affect your blood sugar.
 Carbohydrates from your diet lead to glucose in your blood.
 Dietary starches and sugars directly drive up blood sugar levels more than fat or protein do.
 Both the type and amount of carbohydrates are important.

 Should you low-carb it?
 Actually… Maybe, or maybe not.
 Research shows that there is no single best answer to how many carbs should you have per day.

 Here are some common numbers for the recommended carb intake for prediabetics per day.
 As you can see, they vary quite a bit!

 - Under 20 to 50 grams of carbohydrates per day: very low-carb ketogenic diet.